mszoke01/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 including a sample and hold function capability which can be changed within the Serial Monitor.
 Changing variables and functions will modify the wave shape.

-In Serial Monitor type "x" and then press "Enter" ito access Extra commands for each wave shape.
+In the Serial Monitor type "x" and then press "Enter" to access Extra commands for each wave shape.

 Analogue wave max freq: 100kHz.
 Square wave max freq: 42MHz.
 Duty cycle adjustable from 0% to 100%